 - If you can, take less of the pain medicine your provider gave you.
 They can make you constipated.
 If OK with your provider, try using acetaminophen (Tylenol) or ibuprofen (Advil or Motrin) to help with pain.

 - You may use stool softeners if your doctor tells you it is OK.

 - Ask your provider if you can take milk of magnesia or magnesium citrate.
-DO NOT take any laxatives without asking your provider first.
+Don't take any laxatives without asking your provider first.

 - Ask the provider if it is OK to eat foods that contain a lot of fiber or take any over-the-counter fiber product such as psyllium (Metamucil).